A Discrete Adapted Hierarchical Basis Solver For Radial Basis Function Interpolation: Introduction

-However, since the columns of $Q$ belong in ${\cal P}^{m}(X)$ then
+However, since the columns of $Q$ belong in $\mcp^{m}(X)$ then

 From Definition \ref{errorbounds:asmp1} and the orthonormality of $P$ we conclude that $w$ can be solved uniquely.
 The second step is to solve the equation $L^{H}Qc = L^{H}d - L^{H}KTw$.
-From the unisolvent property of the nodes X the matrix $Q$ has rank $dim( {\cal P}^{m}(\mathbb{R}^{3}))$, moreover, $L$ also has rank $dim( {\cal P}^{m}(\mathbb{R}^{3}))$, thus $L^{H}Q$ has full rank and it is invertible.
+From the unisolvent property of the nodes X the matrix $Q$ has rank $dim( \mcp^{m}(\mathbb{R}^{3}))$, moreover, $L$ also has rank $dim( \mcp^{m}(\mathbb{R}^{3}))$, thus $L^{H}Q$ has full rank and it is invertible.

 Although proving the existence of $P$ and hence the uniqueness of the RBF problem is an interesting exercise, there are more practical implications to the construction of $P$.
 First, the coupling of $Q$ and $K$ can lead to a system of ill-conditioned equations depending on the scale of the domain \cite{beatson2000}.
 The decoupling property of the transform $P$ leads to a scale independent problem, thus correcting this source of ill-conditioning.
 But more importantly, we focus on the structure of $T^{H}KT$ and how to exploit it to solve the RBF interpolation problem (\ref{RBFI:problem}) efficiently.
 The key idea is the ability of $T^{H}$ to vanish discrete polynomial moments and its effect on the matrix $K(\cdot,\cdot)$.
-We shall now restrict our attention to Kernels that satisfy the following assumption.
+We shall now restrict our attention to Kernels that satisfy the following assumption. \begin{assumption} Let $D^\alpha_{x} := \frac{\partial^{\alpha_{1}, \alpha_{2}, \alpha_{3}}} {\partial \vec{x}_{1}^{\alpha_{1}} \partial \vec{x}_{2}^{\alpha_{2}} \partial \vec{x}_{3}^{\alpha_{3}}}$ and similarly for $D^{\beta}_{y}$, we assume that